 This laboratory has as its goal the use of mathematical tools in the study and solution of real world problems coming from the applied sciences.
 In particular, we have studied problems coming from biophysical and financial applications.
 In the biophysical sciences we can cite applications to image reconstruction & tomography, structured populations, and virus dynamics.
 In the financial applications we can mention the study of risk management, commodity modelling, volatility estimation, and project evaluation under uncertainty.

-We are happy to announce the upcoming events:
+We are happy to announce the success of the events:

 Upcoming text "New Trends in Parameter Identification for Mathematical Models" edited by B. Hofmann, A. Leitão and J.P.
 Zubelli announced by Springer.